ali-al-najjar/pocket_dj/README.md

 ###  Pocket DJAI is built using the following technologies:

 - This project uses the [React Native app development framework](https://reactnative.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) package which allows the app to create a custom storage schema and save it to a local database.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To create the mixes, the app uses ["Django"](https://www.djangoproject.com/) framework in integration with ["Pydub"](https://pydub.com/) which is an audio library, to generate the mix.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
+- The app uses the font ["Urbanist"](https://fonts.google.com/specimen/Urbanist) as its main font, and the design of the app adheres to the material design guidelines.
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The images of the Moods available on the app were generated using ["DeepAI"](https://deepai.org/machine-learning-model/text2img).

 <br><br>

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Pocket DJAI locally, follow these steps:

 ### Prerequisites